 Lack of Sleep Increases Chances of Accident

 Not only does sleep deprivation increase the likelihood of car accidents, but it also increases workplace accidents.
-The transportation industry has definitely recognized the adverse effect that not sleeping has on employees, especially recently.
+The transportation industry has recognized the adverse effect that not sleeping has on employees, especially recently.
 In 2014, a New York City derailment led to the death of 4 people.
-Similarly, a NJ Transit commuter train crashed last year on September 29, 2016, killing one and injuring many.
-Just this month on January 4, 2017, a train engineer, suffering from undiagnosed sleep apnea, nodded off at the wheel causing an accident that injured around 103 passengers; luckily, no one died.
-In all these tragic incidences, the engineer fell asleep.
+Similarly, an NJ Transit commuter train crashed last year on September 29, 2016, killing one and injuring many.
+Just this month, on January 4, 2017, a train engineer, suffering from undiagnosed sleep apnea, nodded off at the wheel, causing an accident that injured around 103 passengers; luckily, no one died.
+In all these tragic incidents, the engineer fell asleep.
 Now, the National Transportation Safety Board is implementing sleep apnea testing for all engineers.
 In addition, the US Senate is calling for a comprehensive review of this implementation.

 Inadequate Sleep Hurts the Economy

-Insufficient sleep not only affects the well-being of US citizens, but it also negatively impacts society as a whole.
+Insufficient sleep not only affects the well-being of US citizens but also negatively impacts society.
 Studies have tied too little sleep to poor academic performance, and now they’ve linked sleep to the economy.
 In an analysis published by the RAND Corporation, the US lost significant economic revenue.
 Compared to other industrialized countries like the UK, Japan, Germany, and Canada, the US ranked the highest for economic losses due to sleep deprivation.
-The RAND Report recorded a $411 billion/year loss in the US economy because employees are sleep deprived.
+The RAND Report recorded a $411 billion/year loss in the US economy because employees are sleep-deprived.
 As a result of being exhausted and subsequently ill, employees are less productive and incur more healthcare costs.
 In addition, employees are calling in sick more often.
 Because of this growing issue within the workplace, the US collectively loses 1.2 million working days every year.

 Sleep Initiatives